microsoft/aed-go-learn-content/data-types/includes/2-slices.md

 Go has support for the slice operator `s[i:j]`, where `s` represents the array, `i` represents the pointer to the first element of the array (or another slice) that will use, and `j` that represents in which position is the last element the slice will use.
 In other words, a slice can refer only to a subset of elements.

 For instance, let's say that you'd like to have four variables representing each quarter of the year.
-The following image illustrates how that would look like in Go:
+The following image illustrates how that looks in Go:

 :::image type="content" source="media\go-slices-multiple.jpg" alt-text="Image showing how multiple Slices in Go look like":::

-To represent in code what you saw in the previous image, you could use the following code:
+To represent in code what you saw in the image above, you could use the following code:

 ```go
 package main